Field Studies FAQ

 What is a field study?

-- Ideally, Field Studies are student-led (faculty-advised) 15-week projects sponsored/funded by companies interested in hiring BYU MBA and other graduate-level students.
+- Ideally, field studies are student-led (faculty-advised) 15-week projects sponsored/funded by companies interested in hiring BYU Marriott MBA and other graduate-level students.

 - The projects are real-world problems faced by companies today.